G-Node/g-node-portal/source/key_functions/data_api/electrophysiology.rst

 By default the API will return the first 100 data objects in the response.
 Use :ref:`offset parameter <offset_parameter>` and/or :doc:`standard filters <query>` to refine the selection.

-All :ref:`ePhys objects <ePhys Objects>` support changing permissions.
+All :ref:`ePhys objects <ePhys Objects>` support sharing with other users by managing permissions.
 To learn more about sharing objects please refer to :doc:`permissions <permissions>`.